Safety Corp’s Redeem Pettaway on New Futures Post-COVID-19

 At the time that I was using that phrase, it acted as more of a forewarning than anything else.
 It wasn’t like, “have a good day,” or “best regards.”
 Sometimes I would sign off with “stay informed” as well.
 It was an act of vigilance, a calling for awareness.
 Now, I believe, it’s just one of those things people say to help normalize what we’re collectively going through right now.

-There’s been a public reckoning that the people who actually keep us safe are the janitors, sterilizers, and medical workers.
+There’s been a public reckoning that the people who actually keep us safe are the janitors, sanitation workers, and medical workers.
 Is this a feeling you have held for some time?

 Partially so.
-For me it was never about this idea of being kept safe.
+For me, it was never about this idea of being kept safe.
 Do those same sanitation workers have access to proper healthcare in the spaces they clean?
 Can medical workers perpetuate eugenicist ideas by turning away certain people from proper COVID-19 testing?
-In the West, our systems of health and safety have a lot do with power, labor, and consumption.
+In the West, our systems of health and safety have a lot to do with power, labor, and consumption.
 That’s why there are so many disparities in things like health, education, and justice.
-In reference to Maslow’s Hierarchy of Needs, I was thinking about how basic human needs can be provided without people having to prove their humanity to access to care.
+In reference to Maslow’s Hierarchy of Needs, I was thinking about how basic human needs can be provided without people having to prove their humanity in order to access care.

 You have a prolific art practice and had left Safety Corp in the recent past, only to have COVID-19 bring back all these issues you were working with almost a half a decade ago.
 Can you tell us about how it was to function in the world of Tumblr six years ago, with a community which included #SafetyCore, #CleanCore, #SafetyGoth, #Antibacterial.
 The sheer amount of these images is staggering.